SpenceKonde/ATTinyCore/avr/extras/ATtiny_828.md

 ### Optiboot Bootloader
 This core includes an Optiboot bootloader for the ATtiny1634, operating on the hardware UART0 (Serial) port at 115200 baud for 12 MHz or higher, or 57600 when running at lower speeds.
 The bootloader uses 640b of space, leaving 15744b available for user code.
 In order to work on these parts, which do not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
 This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application (versions of the core prior to 1.2.0 used WDT vector, so WDT cannot be used as an interrupt - we recommend burning bootloader with the new version if this is an issue).
 A version of the bootloader that operates on Serial1 is included as well (choose the desired UART when burning the booloader).

+### No Micronucleus support is provided
+These chips do not warrant the development effort to make that happen.

-### Clock options
+## Clock options
 The ATtiny828, like the ATtiny88, does not provide support for using an external crystal as a clock source, only the internal oscillator (at 8, 4 1 MHz) or an external *clock* source.

 ### Using external CLOCK on 828
 These parts do not support using an external crystal.
-External Clock, however, is supported - this requires an external clock source (not just a crystal) connected to the CLKI pin. **DANGER** if this clock source is not present, you must supply a clock source to CLKI pin before it can be reprogrammed, including to use a different clock source.
-Unlike the parts which support a crystal, where this "potentially dangerous" clock option is not available in the menus because there are menu options for the supported speeds with a crystal as a clock source, so the procedure below can be used.
-On the 48/88/828, these menu options will enable the external CLOCK option. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!**
+External Clock, however, is supported - this requires an external clock source (not just a crystal) connected to the CLKI pin. **DANGER** if this clock source is not present, you must supply a clock source to CLKI pin before it can be reprogrammed, including to use a different clock source. **This is not the same as external crystal - do not use this option if you are unsure about the difference between external clock and external crystal!**

 ### Internal Oscillator voltage dependence
 Prior to 1.4.0, many users had encountered issues due to the voltage dependence of the oscillator.
 While the calibration is very accurate between 2.7 and 4v, as the voltage rises above 4.5v, the speed increases significantly.
 Although the magnitude of this is larger than on many of the more common parts, the issue is not as severe as had long been thought - the impact had been magnified by the direction of baud rate error, and the fact that many US ports actually supply 5.2-5.3v.
 As of 1.4.0, a simple solution was implemented to enable the same bootloader to work across the 8 MHz (Internal, Vcc < 4.5v) and 8 MHz (Internal, Vcc > 4.5 MHz ) board definitions - it should generally work between 2.7v and 5.25v - though the extremes of that range may be dicey.
 We do still provide a >4.5v clock option in order to improve behavior of the running sketch - it will nudge the oscillator calibration down to move it closer to the nominal 8MHz clock speed; sketches uploaded with the higher voltage option.
 This is not perfect, but it is generally good enough to work with Serial on around 5v (including 5.25v often found on USB ports to facilitate chargeing powerhungry devices), and millis()/micros() will keep better time than in previous versions.